Tuyet-T/Coles-Youtube-Channel-Data-Scraping/README.md

 4) There are considerable outliers in the distribution of likes, views, comments and length.

 5) Through times, the video's length seems increase significantly.

+6) There are 260 videos that have comments and 146 videos that has the comment section blocked out of 1082 total videos.